Aiden0526/news_chat/README.md

 Make sure you have those packages ready before running the script.
 You can install them by this terminal command:

 '''
-pip install openai json os spacy sentence_transformers sklearn retrying argparse langdetect googletrans
+pip install openai json os spacy sentence_transformers sklearn retrying argparse langdetect googletrans==4.0.0-rc1
 '''